sdutta-41/sdutta-41.github.io/_pages/about.md

 Hello!
 I am a PhD candidate at the Department of English, University of Miami.
 My research interest lies in contemporary American immigrant writing, critical race and ethnic studies, digital humanities, and multimodal pedagogies.

 My dissertation titled, *Transcultural Mobilities and Narratives of School Space in Contemporary U.S. Immigrant Literature*, analyzes post-911 contemporary novels to rethink the conceptual meaning and impact of what it means to understand the institutionalization of diversity within spaces of lower and higher education.
 I examine how the rhetoric of diversity and multiculturalism poses structural limitations on the transcultural mobilities of non-white subjects in US schools, colleges and universities.
+For more information on my teaching and research, please see my [blog](blog/){:target="\_blank"}.

 Link to my current [CV](assets/pdf/suchidutta_cv_2Feb21.pdf){:target="\_blank"}.

-When not dabbling in academia, I love to cook Indian food with my [husband](https://rkdass.github.io), sing, paint a little, and spend hours talking to my family back in the *city of joy*, Kolkata.
+When not dabbling in academia, I love to cook Indian food with my [husband](https://rkdass.github.io){:target="\_blank"}, sing, paint a little, and spend hours talking to my family back in the *city of joy*, Kolkata.

 <!-- The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->